bbirney/makelatex/README.md

 <h1>MakeLatex</h1>
 <h3>Usage: "./makelatex (hw number)"</h3>
 <b>About:</b> Scrapes URL from Aviv's website, parses HTML and generates a decent looking latex document for the HW.
 Last I checked, Dr. Aviv uses an earlier implementation of this script to create his own templates.<br>
 <b>Note:</b> These instructions are designed to be readable by those who know nothing about git or python.
-If you have any questions, reach me at ben.birney@gmail.com (hopefully they make enough sense).<br>
+If you have any questions, reach me at ben.birney@gmail.com (though hopefully they make enough sense).<br>
 <b>Author:</b> Benjamin Birney

 <h3>Installing Python / Dependent Libraries:</h3>